srushti-ghatage/WebDesign-Assignment4/README.md

 •	Street address 2 is not a mandatory field, on submit click if the field is blank then its value in the table should be blank as well.

+Steps to Run Project.
+1. Navigate to the Main directory.
+2. Select form.html.
+3. Run in your browser.